Chewy Pumpkin Snickerdoodle Cookies

 -

-Chill the dough if needed – If your dough feels too soft after mixing, don’t hesitate to pop it in the fridge for a bit longer.
-This helps maintain their shape while baking.
+Chill the dough if needed – If your dough feels too soft after mixing, don’t hesitate to chill it longer.
+This will help your cookies maintain their shape while baking.

 -